bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - If you download the files through internet, they can be blocked (I did not so, so you will have to find yourself how to unblock them)
 - If you need to edit them, use notepad as admin and use "save as"
-- Control that your files are in ANSI and not in UTF8 (Use notepad "save as" to verify that the encoding is ANSI and not UTF8: notepad detect if there are UTF8 char automatically: so look the propose encoding type)
+- Control that your files are in ANSI and not in UTF8 (Use notepad "save as" to verify that the encoding is ANSI and not UTF8: notepad detect if there are UTF8 char automatically: so look at the proposed encoding type)

 ## The Xymon config in Central Mode
 This explains how to have